ssideris/Data_Engineering_Concepts/Deployment of Local Containerized Relational Database using PostgreSQL & Docker/README.md

 ### Introduction

 In this tutorial, I will guide you through the process of creating a PostgreSQL ([What is PostgreSQL?](https://kinsta.com/knowledgebase/what-is-postgresql/)) container using Docker ([and what is Docker?](https://www.docker.com)).
 We will cover the basics of containerization, including setting up Docker and creating a container.
 We will then explore the essential components of PostgreSQL, such as creating databases, tables, and users, and how to manage them using a graphical user interface.
-Finally, we will deploy a container that will run PostgreSQL
+Finally, we will deploy a Docker Container that will run PostgreSQL.

 ### Docker and Docker Compose Installation